close

 Click below to get your own copy today!

-Here, we’ll be breaking down a Station Eleven essay topic using LSG’s THINK and EXECUTE strategy, a technique to help you write better VCE essays.
-If you’re unfamiliar with this strategy, you can learn about it in our How To Write A Killer Text Response study guide.
+Whenever you get a new essay topic, you can use LSG’s THINK and EXECUTE strategy, a technique to help you write better VCE essays.
+This essay topic breakdown will focus on the THINK part of the strategy.
+If you’re unfamiliar with this strategy, then check it out in How To Write A Killer Text Response.

 Within the THINK strategy, we have 3 steps, or ABC.
 These ABC components are: